prio12/maksudur-portfolio-data/README.md

 # maksudur-portfolio-data

-JSON data for my personal portfolio – skills, projects, and other content for dynamic rendering in React.
+This repo contains JSON data for my personal portfolio site.

+- `skills.json` → list of skills
+- `projects.json` → list of projects

+These files can be fetched directly from the URLs to dynamically render content in my React app.